deep-spin/spectra-rationalization/README.md

 ## Acknowledgments

 We want to thank Marcos Treviso for helping starting this codebase.
-We are also grateful to Jasmijn Bastings for the code in this repository was inspired by the structure and implementations in [Interpretable Predictions](https://github.com/bastings/interpretable_predictions).
+We are also very grateful to Vlad Niculae for all the help he provided regarding the use of the LP-SparseMAP library.
+We also thank Jasmijn Bastings because the code in this repository was inspired by the structure and implementations in [Interpretable Predictions](https://github.com/bastings/interpretable_predictions).

 ---